JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (d) No individual may have their attendance mandated by a request to appear.

 &nbsp;&nbsp;&nbsp; (e) Individuals present at a Select Committee proceeding for the purpose of being questioned must be sworn to honesty before an officer of the Firestone Government.
-Violation of this oath shall be considered Perjury as outlined in the Firestone Criminal Code
+Violation of this oath shall be shall be punished as set by relevant law.

-&nbsp;&nbsp;&nbsp; (f) To dishonestly answer any question pertinent to the Select Committee’s official purpose shall be considered Contempt of Congress as outlined in the Firestone Criminal Code.
-Except for questions that: would infringe on the individual’s constitutional rights, such as the right against self-incrimination; where answering the question could breach another state law (i.e. classification statutes); or where answering the question would violate privilege afforded by state law.
+&nbsp;&nbsp;&nbsp; (f) To dishonestly answer any question pertinent to the Select Committee’s official purpose shall be shall be punished as set by relevant law.Except for questions that: would infringe on the individual’s constitutional rights, such as the right against self-incrimination; where answering the question could breach another state law (i.e. classification statutes); or where answering the question would violate privilege afforded by state law.
 Only members of the Select Committee may ask questions in proceedings.

 **§10 Information Provided or Surrendered to a Select Committee**

 &nbsp;&nbsp;&nbsp; (a) Select Committees under this Act, with a simple majority vote, shall have the authority to request any government department, executive agency, or other governmental body recognized by state, county, or municipal law, to provide copies of information, such as Discord channels, documentation, and/or records, except for where such information is classified or otherwise privileged under law and/or where the information under request has no bearing on the select committee’s stated purpose

-&nbsp;&nbsp;&nbsp; (b) Except for where expressly permitted by state law or authorized by the Select Committee in a simple-majority vote, it shall be Contempt of Congress for any person to knowingly redact or alter any information ordered by a Select Committee.
+&nbsp;&nbsp;&nbsp; (b) Except for where expressly permitted by state law or authorized by the Select Committee in a simple-majority vote, any person knowingly redacting or altering any information ordered by a Select Committee shall be punished as set by relevant law.

 &nbsp;&nbsp;&nbsp; (c) A department, agency, or other governmental body head or the Governor may request the Select Committee keep the ordered information confidential and to privately deliver this information to the Select Committee; however, it shall be at the discretion of the Select Committee and its members wether or not to honor the request.